How INSURGE will give the media back to the people, to save the planet

-Through PressCoin, INSURGE is co-designing a unique blockchain platform for Open Inquiry, fit for the 21st century and beyond, one which represents a new model of independent media in the public interest.
+INSURGE is designing a unique platform for Open Inquiry, fit for the 21st century and beyond, one which represents a new model of independent media in the public interest.

 This new model puts people and planet at the heart of its operations, investigating power to empower people and save the planet.

 Our journalism is holistic in its scope, fearless in its integrity, rigorous in its research, and driven by the values of compassion, truth, and justice.